A bijection between symmetric plane partitions and quasi transpose complementary plane partitions: Definitions

 and thus $\pi_{i,j} \geq \frac{M}{2}$.
 Schreier-Aigner shows the following equinumerosity in \cite{SAF24}.

 \begin{theorem} Let $n \in \mathbb{Z}_{>0}$ and $M \in \mathbb{Z}_{\geq 0}$.
 Then, we have

 \end{theorem}

-In \cite{SAF24}, they prove this by deriving a determinant formula for the number of QTCPPs and showing that it coincides with the well-known count of SPPs.
-Moreover, the corresponding bijective problem was left open.
+In \cite{SAF24}, this is proven by deriving a determinant formula for the number of QTCPPs and showing that it coincides with the well-known count of SPPs \cite{Stan86}.
+In particular, the corresponding bijective problem was left open.

 \begin{problem} Let $n \in \mathbb{Z}_{>0}$ and $M \in \mathbb{Z}_{\geq 0}$.
 Construct a bijection between $\SPP{n}{M}$ and $\QTCPP{n}{M}$. \end{problem}